spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/handle-data-with-publish-and-synchronization.md

 Ensure that the sync queue is empty.

 {% endinfo_block %}

 {% info_block infoBox "Info" %}

-To run all queues at once, run the following command: `console queue:worker:start -vvv`
+To run all queues at once, run use the following command: `console queue:worker:start -vvv`

 {% endinfo_block %}